-Estate Planning for a Second Marriage: Fairly Deciding Who Gets What
+Estate Planning for a Blended Family: Fairly Deciding Who Gets What

-Some estate planning decisions in a second marriage are probably as difficult and awkward to approach as a prenup is for some couples.
-But it does need to be discussed and decided on.
-We did ask our readers who have had to make similar decisions to share their advice and tips which you can read on to find.
+Some estate planning decisions in a second marriage are probably as tricky to approach as a prenup for some couples.
+But they do need to be discussed and decided on.
+Below you’ll find advice from a Personal Financial Consultant as well as tips from other readers in similar situations.

-We also have an Expert Interview with a CFP on this topic you might find helpful: Estate Planning for the Newly Remarried.
+We also have an expert interview with a CFP you might find helpful: Estate Planning for the Newly Remarried.

 In my experience as a personal financial consultant, second marriage finances can be a very difficult subject.
 There are a multitude of factors to consider.
 In your case, you need to answer the following questions and they should guide you in your financial and estate planning.